 - Xpress Recovery and Xpress Recovery2 are different utilities.
-For example, a backup file created with Xpress Recovery cannot be restored using Xpress Recovery2. - · USB hard drives are not supported. - Hard drives in RAID/AHCI mode are not supported.
+For example, a backup file created with Xpress Recovery cannot be restored using Xpress Recovery2.

+- · USB hard drives are not supported.

+- RAID drives are not supported.

+- · GPT partitions are not supported.

+- · Hard drives larger than 2.2 TB are not supported.